apache/apisix/docs/en/latest/build-apisix-dev-environment-in-docker.md

 ---
-id: develop-apisix-environment
+id: build-apisix-dev-environment-in-docker
-title: Rapid construction development environment by Docker
+title: Build development environment in Docker
 description: This article introduces how to quickly build the development environment of the Apache APISIX API gateway using Docker.
 ---